jamesseanwright/peak-cart/README.md

 ```

 **Note**: this endpoint will return no content, opting for a HTTP 204 (No Content) status code instead.

+#### HTTP status codes

+* 204 - item was successfully removed from the cart
+* 400 - item ID to add to the cart could not be recognised
+* 404 - cart with the requested ID could not be found

 ## Running locally